Notice of TriZetto Provider Solutions Incident

 No one cares.

-If any of these statements rings true to you, please mention it to your doctor.
-She can help you determine the next steps to get you back on track with your mental and emotional wellbeing.
+If any of these statements ring true to you, please mention it to your doctor.
+She can help you determine the next steps to get you back on track with your mental and emotional well-being.

 Remember, if you are having a crisis and need to talk to someone, text or dial 988 or visit 988Lifeline.org.
 The 988 Suicide and Crisis Lifeline was created to help people in distress.